arsovskidario/Operating-Systems/README.md

 mkdir f1 f2 f3  # Create 3 dir f1 f2 and f3
 mkdir f4
-mkdir -p a/b/c/d # Will created 4 directories a,b,c,d starting with a on top of the hierarchy
+mkdir -p a/b/c/d # Will created 4 directories a,b,c,d starting with a on top of the hierarchy mkdir -p foo/bar
+# -- foo
+#     -- bar
 ```
 **RM**
 -
 - remove file or directory
 - can have multiple arguments
-Options:
+- Options:
--r = recursively delete directories, if directory being deleted has subdirectories delete them too
+ -- -r = recursively delete directories, if directory being deleted has subdirectories delete them too
--i =prompt message before deleting file
+-- -i =prompt message before deleting file
-**-f** = force remove.
+-- **-f** = force remove.
 Ignore prompt message and non-existent files.
 This will overwrite the -i option
--v = verbose message ( Information about what the command will be doing )
+-- -v = verbose message ( Information about what the command will be doing )
-**Pro Tip: rm with wildcards is dangerous because there is no undelete cmd, so use *ls* with the *wildcards* you are planning to use in the rm in order to see if the wildcards are working as you want**
+- **Pro Tip: rm with wildcards is dangerous because there is no undelete cmd, so use *ls* with the *wildcards* you are planning to use in the rm in order to see if the wildcards are working as you want**

 **XARGS**